It's a well known fact that you can (more or less) find anything online, and relationships aren't an exception.

 |Incognito in London.
 Photo by Serge Kabanda|

 A profile picture can't condense character.
-This week I'm going on a date with someone who I've already met in real life, with a cracking personality, who I might not have swiped yes for on an app.
+This week I'm going on a date with someone who I've already met in real life, who I might not have swiped yes for on an app.
 At the rate that I flick through and disregard people online, it's a split-second change of destiny that could cost me my soulmate!

 I think it's time to hang up my dating app shoes as quickly as I put them on.
 While browsing the human catalogue of online profiles is undoubtedly fun, I've realised that subjective attraction doesn't necessarily equal chemistry.